Mindanao, Philippines

 When is the best surf season?

-August through November is peak surf season with the biggest swells.
-March through July still has good waves but smaller.
-December through February is the calmest period — better for beginners and non-surfers.
+August to November is peak surf season with the biggest swells.
+March to July still has good waves but smaller.
+December to February is the calmest period — better for beginners and non-surfers.